scott-linder/irsh/README.md

         root/ - user "filesystem" root

-The most interesting directory tree is `var/root`, which is the root of the "filesystem" which is visible to bot users in channel.
-Beneath it there is a directory for each channel which the bot joins.
-Relative paths (i.e. those not containing a directory separator: `/`) are relative to the directory corresponding to the channel from which the message originated.
+The most interesting directory tree is `var/root`, which is the root of the "filesystem" which is visible to bot users.
+Beneath it there is a directory for each room which the bot joins.
+Relative paths (i.e. those not containing a directory separator: `/`) are relative to the directory corresponding to the room from which the message originated.
 If the path contains a directory separator it is considered to be absolute, and is relative to `var/root`.
 This is implemented by passing all user-defined paths as an argument to the `lib/path` binary, which returns the corrected path.
 It is the duty of each command to ensure that paths are sanitized in this way.

 Commands
 --------